About the project

 A smart grid works by combining advanced communication, sensing and metering infrastructure with the existing electricity network.
 Smart grids have enormous potential to improve the efficiency of Australia's electricity sector and transform the way Australians use energy in their homes and businesses.

 A smart grid can improve the reliability of electricity services for consumers by identifying and resolving faults on the electricity grid, better managing voltage and identifying infrastructure that requires maintenance.
 Smart grids can also help consumers manage their individual electricity consumption and enable the use of energy efficient 'smart appliances' that can be programmed to run on off-peak power.

-For more information about the Smart Grid, Smart City project go to the Smart Grid, Smart City website or email email@example.com.
+For more information go to Smart Grid, Smart City or email firstname.lastname@example.org.